unitymakesus/myfriendteresa.com/plugins/wp-instagram-feed/readme.txt

 * Fixed the issue where buttons doesn't auto select while adding new feed

 * Fixed the Checkbox selection

-* Fixed the issue where date doesn't hide

 * Fixed Default Template Selection